 Audio interface buying guide

-How to choose the right connection hub for your home studio
+Choose the right hub for your home recording studio

-You need four things to begin home recording:
+You need five things to begin home recording with a computer:

 - Signal sources (an instrument and/or a microphone)